trevorprater/monitor-rabbitmq/README.md

 ### upcoming changes ###

+* A Riemann event will be sent for every queue metric (such as redeliver rate), even when that metric is missing from a particular response from the RabbitMQ management API.
 * A new version will change how parameters are passed to send-rabbitmq-stats-to-Riemann.
 * More documentation about the meaning of the RabbitMQ statistics and how RabbitMQ gathers them.